 Since nurses have high vital role in recognizing people predisposed to violence, standard nursing care provides causes of decrease of psychiatric emergencies in these patients.
-In most of the countries, gradation and accreditation of hospitals are done according to the quality of these nursing cares [9].
+In the countries, gradation of accreditation of hospitals are done according to the quality of these nursing cares [9].